by Aleksei Morozov

 The key to success in catfish noodling is knowing the river or lake, the layout of the bottom, and where the catfish may have their holes.
 “I pick my spots by structures in the water – trees, concrete, and the type of dirt.
 It varies from state to state” So, you basically can’t just go to an absolutely new to you lake and hope to find catfish straight away?
 Chris agrees: “When I go to new lakes or look for new spots, I have no expectations of catching a fish”.
 What it means for someone who would like to try catfish noodling, is that for your first adventure you better hire a reputable professional guide who will make sure you’ll find a lot of fish.

 Admittedly, it’s not only fish you can find while catfish noodling.
 The holes and structures that catfish use to lay their eggs in can be occupied by a number of other creatures, including alligators, snapping turtles, and snakes.
-Before going into a hole with one of your extremities, you should probe it with a stick.
+Some sources recommend probing a hole with a stick before using one of your extremities, but bear in mind that this is illegal in some states, e.g. Texas.
 Every expert says that once you poke a catfish, you can’t mistake it for anything else, but local knowledge of someone who is well aware of the local fauna and has experience in telling the species that occupies a hole is invaluable, and a great facilitator of safety.

 Apart from being bitten by creatures other than catfish, another risk factor you shouldn’t ignore is drowning.
 You’re basically wrestling underwater with a big – the record for flathead catfish stands at 124 lb. – that may be able to hold you underwater for longer than you can hold your breath.
 Another risk factor is that your clothes may get stuck on a log or other underwater structure, so avoid wearing loose clothes while noodling.
 Studies show, however, that most such cases of drowning are connected with alcohol consumption, cocksureness, and being alone.
 Don’t drink and noodle, choose shallow waters, ideally knee to waist deep, have company, and the chances of an accident are reduced dramatically.